Sanitation

 Design faults were found with several of the septic tanks and about 30% of these could not be emptied due to the solidity of the contents.
 Many soak away pits discharge the effluent directly into the environment, eventually flowing into a stream that flows through numerous villages where people get drinking water from shallow wells and directly from the stream.
 Blockages of toilets occur frequently in all hospital buildings, sometimes leading to dreadful flooding of sewage.
 Additionally, chemicals (disinfectants, cleaning solutions, detergents, hazardous X-Ray fluids) are discharged into this failed system.
 Options to address these concerns were identified.

 A visit by Chris Faldon in April 2019 presented to the findings to the Hospital management committee.
 Overwhelming support was given to take this forward.
 Unfortunately the Covid-19 pandemic meant this project was put on hold until 2023 when a further visit was made.
 The planning assumptions and costs were updated in a revised technical report due to the growth of the hospital infrastructure.
 A community visit to local village chiefs was undertaken to discuss the proposals.
-Efforts are now underway to raise funds in the region of £120,000 to conclude this project of crucial public health importance.
-Prevention is far better than cure when it comes to controlling deadly infections like cholera.

 Chris Faldon meets with village leaders